Logo

 Advice on the key considerations for setting up a branch campus overseas

 Much has been written about international branch campuses, both in academic literature and university media.
 Some authors have breathlessly forecast the inexorable rise of international branch campuses to meet the growing demand for higher education from students unable or unwilling to travel abroad.
-With only 2 percent of the world’s tertiary students enrolled outside their home country, there is clearly much greater scope for universities to expand student numbers by serving the 98 percent in their own countries than competing for the tiny minority of students who are internationally mobile.
+With only 2 per cent of the world’s tertiary students enrolled outside their home country, there is clearly much greater scope for universities to expand student numbers by serving the 98 per cent in their own countries than competing for the tiny minority of students who are internationally mobile.

 Other authors have gloomily predicted the demise of the international branch campus, arguing that the phenomenon is transitory.
 Just as booming demand for higher education coupled with sluggish domestic supply creates conditions for international branch campuses to flourish, so sustained economic development and rising tertiary participation gradually squeeze out international branch campuses.
 Malaysia is an example of a country that imported international branch campuses in the 2000s to meet excess demand for university places but has now developed a strong higher education system, becoming a major education exporter in its own right.

 The truth, as ever, is somewhere in the middle.
 C-BERT, the US research centre that tracks international branch campuses, reports slow growth, with 305 recognised international branch campuses in its latest census.
 This shows that the number of new international branch campuses born each year is weighed against the premature deaths of almost as many.
-So, what determines whether an international branch campus survives to maturity or dies in childhood?

 In the same way, by studying the characteristics of international branch campuses that have been successful over an extended time period – such as Monash University Malaysia, the University of Nottingham Malaysia and China, and Heriot-Watt University Dubai – we can deduce the key factors that have contributed to their success.